PureDevPer/reebelo-server/Readme.md

 ## API Endpoints

-Please note that the API URL is https://reebelo-server-ae92340129c9.herokuapp.com, and the API endpoints can be accessed by appending the respective paths mentioned below.
+Please note that ~~the API URL is https://reebelo-server-ae92340129c9.herokuapp.com~~ (Deleted due to limited buget), and the API endpoints can be accessed by appending the respective paths mentioned below.

 ### Product